-- ADHD is the most commonly diagnosed psychiatric condition in children and is a major reason for referral to a pediatrician, family physician, pediatric neurologist, child psychiatrist or psychologist.
-An estimated three to five percent of school-age youngsters are affected—more than two million between the ages of 5 and 18.
-A significant number of them display associated learning disabilities.
+- ADHD is the most commonly diagnosed psychiatric condition in children and is a major reason for referral to a pediatrician, family physician, pediatric neurologist, or child psychologist.
+Over 11 percent — more than 1 in 10 children — of school-age youngsters are affected — more than 6 million between the ages of 5 and 18 (CDC).
+A significant number of them also are diagnosed with associated learning disabilities.

-- Researchers no longer believe the symptoms of ADHD fade with the passage of time for most people with the diagnosis.
+- Researchers no longer believe that the symptoms of ADHD fade with the passage of time for most people with the diagnosis.

-- Just how many adults might be affected is unclear, although some put the figure at as many as two percent of the general population.
+- It is estimated that more than 4 percent of adults have ADHD as well (CDC).
 Many adults with ADHD were never diagnosed when they were young and may not even be aware they have the disorder.
 Some may have been wrongly diagnosed with depression or a personality disorder in childhood or as adults.

 - ADHD crosses ethnic boundaries; researchers have found it exists in every nation and culture they have studied.